neledov/salesforce-case-download-organizer/README.md

 ## Overview

 The **Salesforce Case Download Organizer** (SCDO) automatically organizes your downloaded files based on active Salesforce cases and associated companies.
-It keeps your Downloads folder tidy, ensuring that your files are easily accessible and well-organized without manual intervention.
+It keeps your downloads folder tidy, ensuring that your files are easily accessible and well-organized without manual intervention.

 ## Key Features